-With a web platform to bridge the gap between shippers and truckers, you squeeze margin and costs away from the broker.
-But as is often noted, the market rewards those who adapt best, and nobody today weeps for the horse-and-buggy brokers of the early 20th century.
+With a web platform to bridge the gap between shippers and truckers, you squeeze margins and costs away from the broker.
+But the market rewards those who adapt best, and nobody today weeps for the horse-and-buggy brokers of the early 20th century.

 Each party has a direct, on-demand connection to help: